bethanyxwu/ipen5810/README.md

 Cosine Similarity Calculation: measure thematic alignment between review RandomForestRegressor and text analysis: predict employment length

-* Main findings and conclusions
+* Main findings and conclusions:

 Employees are most concerned about the management and working hours of their workplace;
 Companies with strong capabilities and development opportunities are more likely to be favored by employees;
 Salary issues are the source of dissatisfaction among most employees;